mlpack/mlpack/doc/user/methods/linear_svm.md

 // Use the custom callback and an L2 penalty parameter of 0.01, with default
-// delta and fitting an intercept. svm.Train(dataset, labels, adaDelta, 0.01, 1.0, true, ModelCheckpoint(lr),
+// delta and fitting an intercept. svm.Train(dataset, labels, 2, adaDelta, 0.01, 1.0, true, ModelCheckpoint(svm),
     ens::ProgressBar());

 // Now files like model-1.bin, model-2.bin, etc. should be saved on disk.